 Militarizing the Internet didn’t require new technology or networking capabilities; rather, it required rethinking how the Internet application layer could be used for political or military gains.
 A state actor seeking an advantage over another state might attack the core industrial backbone of a targeted country in the hopes of creating havoc in the transportation and communication infrastructure.
 For the traditional threat, cybercriminals, this would be a pointless operation, which is why we now must quickly change how we view, design, create and maintain information security and protect our assets connected to cyberspace.
 A militarized Internet and the potential for intelligence and economic espionage, which could destabilize adversarial states, radically change the fundamentals for cyberspace security.
 State actors could exploit weaknesses in national infrastructures and information systems as well as exploit the public’s heavy reliance on the Internet.
 See Kallberg, Jan, and Bhavani Thuraisingham.
 “State Actors’ Offensive Cyberoperations: The Disruptive Power of Systematic Cyberattacks.”
 IT Professional 15, no. 3 (2013): 32-35.

-The effectiveness of strategic cyber campaigns are dependent on the institutional stability of the targeted society.
+The effectiveness and utility of strategic cyber campaigns are dependent on the institutional stability of the targeted society.

 I started to think along these lines in 2010 and by 2012 I wrote a white paper for AFOSR that was invited to a full proposal.
 Not every nation is alike.
 The institutional stability determines when a strategic cyber campaign will have a direct impact on regime stability – and be strategically successful.
 It can be flipped – e contrario – if the strategic campaign does not challenge the stability it will not have a decisive impact.
 In 2012 I started writing on my Strategic Cyberwar Theory (SCWT), which culminated in the publishing of “Strategic Cyberwar Theory – A Foundation for Designing Decisive Strategic Cyber Operations” in The Cyber Defense Review Vol. 1, No. 1 (SPRING 2016), pp. 113-128 (16 pages) (download).
 This also means that in a regional cyber conflict, the societal stability gives one party an advantage over the other.
 Published as Kallberg, Jan.
 “Assessing India’s Cyber Resilience: Institutional Stability Matters.”
 Strategic Analysis 40, no. 1 (2016): 1-5.